wp-plugins/googl/readme.txt

 2. Posts List and Analytics

 == Change log ==

+= 1.4.3 =
+* Actually add the Google API key that was supposed to be added in 1.4.2.

 = 1.4.2 =
 * Added a Google API key which you can override with the `googl_api_key` filter.